Frequently Asked Questions!

 Are campers separated by age?

-The short answer is that all campers share one learning space; we do not divide different ages into different classrooms.
+The short answer is that all students share one learning space; we do not divide different ages into different classrooms.
 Those working on the same technologies tend to be grouped together (so that everyone working on robotics is in the robotics area, everyone working on video game design is seated in the same area, etc), and then students of similar ages work near other kids their age within that technology group.
 For additional details, please see our blog post on the subject.

 What is the difference between the full-day and half-day sessions?